francesclluis/sound-field-neural-network/README.md

 4. `conda activate sfun`
 5. `./download_sample_dataset.sh` (~211MB)  or `./download_full_dataset.sh` (~62GB)

+Links to download the dataset are no longer valid.
+Please download the sample dataset at the google drive link [here](https://drive.google.com/file/d/1Q7IHpD72EWjkiU8NWH-sMIRvFo3NmaUX/view?usp=sharing).
+Then extract the `datasets.zip` file in this the repository.

 Check [this issue](https://github.com/francesclluis/sound-field-neural-network/issues/1) if you get errors when running `conda env create -f environment.yml`.

 The project has been tested with Keras 2.2.4, CUDA 8.0, CUDNN 7.1.3 on Ubuntu 18.04 LTS.
 We reuse code from [MathiasGruber/PConv-Keras](https://github.com/MathiasGruber/PConv-Keras).